View Current

 Who is responsible for implementing the policy?

-(5) The digital librarian is responsible for the implementation of the policy.
+(5) The Digital Librarian is responsible for the implementation of the policy.

 Definitions